hashgraph/hedera-cli/README.md

 hcli script load -n,--name <name>
 ```

 Each command is executed via [`execSync`](https://nodejs.org/api/child_process.html), which runs the command in a synchronous child process.
-Scripts are stored in the `dist/state.json` file, in the `scripts` section.
+Scripts are stored in the persisted state file, in the `scripts` section.

 **Make sure to append each script with `script-` prefix.
 The name of the script is just the name without the `script-` prefix.** If you want to load this script, you use `hcli script load -n erc721`, without the `script-` prefix.